VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * **InitialOutputNames** array of names to define number and names of output a Vx Hierarchy Node initially has.

 #### Member Legacy Names
 `VxLegacyNamesAttribute` specifies one or more legacy names for a single member.
-If the Vx developer decised to rename of property this attribute let Ventuz know about its previous name(s).
+If the Vx developer decided to rename a property this attribute would let Ventuz know about its previous name(s).
 This is very important to keep scenes compatible when saved with an older version of the Vx code and the new version wants to read (import) that older scene!
 * **Member** the name of the member this attribute belong to
 * **LegacyNames** list of legacy names.

-***Lagacy names are only used if a loaded property could not be found by its name.
+***Legacy names are only used if a loaded property could not be found by its name.
 Therefore a cross-rename is not possible!***

 #### Member Label
-`VxLabelAttribute` is used to rename the technical name into a human readly text.
+`VxLabelAttribute` is used to rename the technical name into a human readable text.
 A name like 'ClearContent' can be renamed in 'Clear Content`
 * **Member** the name of the member this attribute belong to
 * **Label** Text to display in GUI. (property editor)